-- This indicator contains new dwelling consents up to March 2020 and estimated household growth up to June 2018.
-Due to built in lags, care is needed when comparing new dwelling consent data with the previous indicator. - The results show a relatively steady increase in dwelling supply since 2012 and a recent decline in household growth since June 2018. - Annual growth in supply is well and truly at an all-time high and has been generally climbing steadily since 2013. - Census data may amend the drop in household growth since 2017
+- This indicator contains new dwelling consents up to March 2019 and estimated household growth up to September 2018.
+Due to built in lags, care is needed when comparing new dwelling consent data with the previous indicator. - The results show a steep increase in dwelling supply since August 2017 and strong growth since 2013. - Annual growth in supply is well and truly at an all-time high and has been generally climbing steadily since 2013. - Census data may amend the drop in household growth since 2017

-Between June 2013 and 2018, household and new dwelling growth in QLD have been relatively closely aligned.
+Between June 2013 and 2017, household and new dwelling growth in QLD have been relatively closely aligned.
 That is, supply kept pace with resident demand (or vice versa) and consent and household growth have increased at generally the same rate.
 However, not all dwellings being built are available for resident households (i.e. they may be used for holiday homes, for non-local residents - including seasonal workers - or used for residential visitor accommodation).
 Care is therefore needed in interpreting this as the two indicators are not directly comparable (particularly in a slowing market).
 Rising sales and rent prices indicate strong dwelling demand that may not be being met by the market (or only just being met).
 The next quarterly result (June 2019) will include an update of household growth and we can then see if the close alignment with supply continues.